2006 Colchester Borough Council election: Issues

+Summary

 Election result

 The Conservatives made a net gain of 2 seats to have half of the seats on the council with 30 councillors, just falling short of winning a majority.
 Conservative gains included defeating the Liberal Democrat group leader Colin Sykes, with the Liberal Democrats falling to 21 seats.
 Labour remained on 7 seats after holding the only seat they had been defending, but polled less than the Greens in a number of wards.
 Overall turnout at the election was 36.4%.